ozthegreat/frugally-website/source/src/pages/pricing.md

 # Pricing

 With frugally.app you are billed **per execution per instance**.
 The amount billed is equal to one on-demand hour for the instance the execution is running against.
+One execution is when frugally.app triggers a state change against an instance.

 The **maximum amount** frugally.app will ever charge **per instance** is for 120 executions per month, regardless of how many executions are actually carried out against that instance.